Window Gallery: CARE

 Veronica Slater presents a series of works titled Solace.
 They comprise of mixed media montages, each measuring 15cm x 10cm.
 It’s a series that begun in lockdown and seeks to find ‘chinks of light’ in glimpses of what might be remembered or imagined to provide Solace.
 It’s an internalised scape nurturing hope, comfort and familiarity at a dislocated juncture.

-Rachel Cohen presents a diptych titled Watering.
-It shows the artist watering plants in two huge greenhouses.
+Rachel Cohen presents a video titled Watering.
+It shows the artist watering plants in a huge greenhouse.
 It is important that the ‘work’ that Rachel does in this performance is futile.
-She is enacting (not actually gardening!).
-She is also interested in water (and light) as the most essential elements of life – and the way that humans harness these natural resources as commodities and manage the natural world.
-These performances were made at Stanmer in 2018 when they temporarily closed down the council nurseries.
+She is enacting (not actually gardening).
+She is interested in water (and light) as the most essential elements of life – and the way that humans harness these natural resources as commodities and manage the natural world.
+These performances were made at Stanmer in 2018 when the council nursery was closed to make way for the walled garden restoration.
 Rachel watered repeatedly over several months though nothing ‘useful’ was being grown there.

 Jane Campling’s recent paintings are inspired by the rhythms of shape and line of the South Downs, observed in daily walks through the landscape.
 She has been particularly drawn to the interlocking pathways made by the journeys of people and animals over time, the contrast of light and dark as shadows pass over the hills, and the way cycles of weather change the forms and space.
 This experience of constantly changing but enduring landscape has resonated with her: the fluctuations in the emotional and physical experience of each day, its uncertainties and yet the reliable pattern of time.